stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 GHC has a concept of simplifier phases.
 The phases are numbered.
-The first phase that runs currently has number 4 (maybe there will be more of them in later versions of GHC), than goes number 3, 2, 1, and finally the last phase has number 0.
+The first phase that runs currently has number 4 (maybe there will be more of them in later versions of GHC), then goes number 3, 2, 1, and finally the last phase has number 0.

 Unfortunately, the phase separation does not give fine-grained control, but